Encoding two-dimensional range top-k queries

-For general $k$, on a 1D array of size $n$, Grossi et al.~\cite{DBLP:journals/talg/GrossiINRR17} proposed an $O(n\lg{k})$-bit\footnote{We use $\lg{n}$ to denote $\log_2{n}$.} encoding which supports sorted \topk{} queries in $O(k)$ time, and showed that at least $n\lg{k}-O(n)$ bits are necessary for answering 1-sided \topk{} queries; Gawrychowski and Nicholson~\cite{DBLP:conf/icalp/GawrychowskiN15} proposed a $(k+1)nH(1/(k+1))+o(n)$-bit\footnote{$H(x) = x\lg{(1/x)}+(1-x)\lg{(1/(1-x))}$, i.e., an entropy of the binary string whose density of zero is $x$} encoding for \topk{} queries (although the queries are not supported efficiently), and showed that at least $(k+1)nH(1/(k+1))(1-o(1))$ bits are required to encode \topk{} queries.
+For general $k$, on a 1D array of size $n$, Grossi et al.~\cite{DBLP:journals/talg/GrossiINRR17} proposed an $O(n\lg{k})$-bit encoding which supports sorted \topk{} queries in $O(k)$ time, and showed that at least $n\lg{k}-O(n)$ bits are necessary for answering 1-sided \topk{} queries; Gawrychowski and Nicholson~\cite{DBLP:conf/icalp/GawrychowskiN15} proposed a $(k+1)nH(1/(k+1))+o(n)$-bit\footnote{$H(x) = x\lg{(1/x)}+(1-x)\lg{(1/(1-x))}$, i.e., an entropy of the binary string whose density of zero is $x$} encoding for \topk{} queries (although the queries are not supported efficiently), and showed that at least $(k+1)nH(1/(k+1))(1-o(1))$ bits are required to encode \topk{} queries.
 They also proposed a $(k+1.5)nH(1.5/(k+1.5))+o(n\lg{k})$-bit data structure for answering \topk{} queries in $O(k^6\lg^2{n}f(n))$ time, for any strictly increasing function $f$.
 For a 2D array $A$ of size $m \times n$, one can answer $\topk{}$ queries using $O(nm\lg{n})$ bits, by storing the rank of all elements in $A$.
-Jo et al.~\cite{DBLP:conf/cpm/JoLS16} recently developed the first non-trivial $\topk{}$ encodings on 2D arrays.
-They proposed an ($m^2\lg{{(k+1)n \choose n}} + m\lg{m}+o(n)$)-bit encoding for sorted 4-sided \topk{} queries, which takes less space than trivial $O(nm\lg{n})$-bit encoding when $n = \Omega(k^m)$.
-They also proposed an $O(nm\lg{n})$-bit data structure which supports $\topk{}$ queries in $O(k)$ time.
+To support the queries efficiently on this encoding, one can use some of the existing orthogonal range reporting data structures in 3D, in which the $z$-coordinate stores the rank of the elements in $A$ (while $x$- and $y$-coordinates correspond to the positions of the elements in $A$), while reporting the points in sorted order of their ranks.
+However, all the known 3D orthogonal range reporting data structures use at least linear space (i.e., $O(nm\lg{n})$ bits), and take at least $O(k \cdot polylog(n))$ time to answer sorted $\topk{}$ queries.
+See~7\cite{DBLP:conf/birthday/He13} for details.
+Also Rahul and Tao considered the data structures for answering $\topk{}$ queries in $\mathbb{R}^2$~\cite{DBLP:conf/pods/RahulT15,DBLP:conf/pods/RahulT16}; all their data structures use super-linear space (for $4$-sided queries).
+To the best of our knowledge, there are no results on encodings for range $\topk{}$ queries on 2D arrays for $k > 1$.